Categories

 I wanted, or rather I needed to have my wife’s constant company in order to be happy.
 This however made Joanne feel… claustrophobic, dominated!

-And what is more, I wanted, I absolutely needed, to have our intimate, marital relationships daily, without exception, and this was “too much” for her.
+And what is more, I wanted, I absolutely needed, to have our intimate, marital relationships daily, without exception, and this must have caused her to feel more dominated.

 Thus, we were confronted from the outset of our marriage with problems that we did not expect.